This Eggnog Mousse with Gingerbread Streusel is the perfect make-ahead dessert for your holiday entertaining!

 This Eggnog Mousse is really simple to make, and you can make it a day or two in advance since it needs some time to set anyway.

-The gingerbread streusel on the bottom is not a critical component, but it adds a delicious flavour and texture, and is a perfect complement to the eggnog flavour.
+The gingerbread streusel on the bottom is not a critical component, but it adds a delicious flavor and texture, and is a perfect complement to the eggnog flavor.

 Looking for more Eggnog Recipes?